SengulC/SengulCG2023/README.md

 ## Computer Graphics Coursework

-This is my repository for the University of Bristol's Computer Graphics course where I coded the rendering of the Cornell Box and relevant animation techniques via C# & SDL.
+This is my repository for the University of Bristol's Computer Graphics course where I coded the rendering of the Cornell Box and relevant animation techniques via C++ & SDL.

 Below are the features I successfully implemented (including extensions to the base course material)
 - camera movement